Idiomdrottning’s homepage

 Here, I’ll roll up an example for you:

-So that’s gonna cost 20 points since +1 +1 +1 –1 total up to 2.
+So that’s +1 +1 +1 –1 totalling up to 2.

 Subtract that number from five, or from three if your character class can use magic, and multiply by ten!

 That’s how many points you get!
 So low stats have a silver lining of giving you more character points!
+The example I just showed, they’d get 30 points since five minus two is three.

 Advantages and perks cost points, while disadvantages and quirks give you points!
 But there’s a limit, you can’t have an infinite amount of disadvantages.
 Let’s say… 75 points?
 Decide with your own group!